 This account covers the transactions between resident and non-resident institutional units and the related stocks of assets and liabilities.
 Written from the point of view of the rest of the world, its role is similar to an institutional sector.Nôl i'r tabl cynnwys

-See UK Environmental Accounts: 2016 for further information.Nôl i'r tabl cynnwys
+See UK Environmental Accounts for further information.Nôl i'r tabl cynnwys

 Economic territory and residence of economic interest

-The economy of the UK is made up of institutional units which have a centre of economic interest in the UK economic territory.
-These units are known as resident units and it is their transactions which are recorded in the UK national accounts.
+The economy of the UK is made up of institutional units that have a centre of economic interest in the UK economic territory.
+These units are known as resident units and it is their transactions that are recorded in the UK National Accounts.

 UK economic territory